2amour/RPL/README.txt

 Description
 ===========

-This application detects objects as ThymioII goes through a set of way points.
+This application lets the user make the ThymioII robot move towards a goal and recognise detected objects in a set of specified way-points.
+This behaviour is performed while avoiding known and unknown obstacles as shown in past assignments.

 There is a main mission planner that sequences in parallel a path-planner, a robot controller and an object recognition module.
 In order to try to increase modularity and reusability and also so independent tasks can be executed in different computers, it has been decided to separate responsabilities in different Eiffel applications.
 The communication between the applications is done by means of ROS topics and has been designed in terms of modularity.

-A scheme of how the communication is performed can be seen in the file 'rosgraph.png'.

 Following, a description for the parts can be read: